 Caroline Morin — Scientific Analyst

 Caroline Morin is a Scientific Analyst for the Gilbert Family Foundation.
 She supports the Scientific Officer with programmatic and research activities, as well as new project and initiative development.
 She is also a fellow with Venture for America, a program that supports economic growth in American cities and communities through entrepreneurship.
 She earned her bachelor’s degree from Carnegie Mellon University in Chemical Engineering with an additional major in Biomedical Engineering.

 Kayleigh Roy manages the day-to-day and long-term operational planning of the Gilbert Family Foundation’s grants across pillars as well as for NF Forward, a nonprofit founded by the Gilberts.
-Acting as Grants and Operations Manager, she interfaces with all members of the Foundation’s team and grantees to cultivate and maintain strong partnerships.
-Kayleigh also supports the development of the Transforming Detroit pillar of the Foundation.
+Acting as Director of Grants and Operations, she interfaces with all members of the Foundation’s team and grantees to cultivate and maintain strong partnerships across the Curing NF and Building Opportunity and Equity pillars of the Foundation.
 Kayleigh previously worked in an operations and grants management role at the Quicken Loans Community Fund, and prior to joining the Family of Companies, she supported urban development research at the Virginia Department of Transportation.
 Kayleigh graduated from the University of Virginia’s School of Architecture with a degree in Urban and Environmental Planning.